 .cshrc The .cshrc file is executed every time you create a new shell window (a window with host-name % prompt).
 This is where to place your own command aliases.
 See next section. .dt This dot directory sets features for CDE. .login This file is executed whenever you login.
-It sets up OpenWindows. .openwin-init This file sets features for OpenWindows. .openwin-menu This file sets up the features of OpenWindow's menu buttons. .emacs This file is used by Emacs to set up features. .mailrc This file sets up features for mail.
-Here is where you would add mail aliases and mailing lists.
-For example, you have a friend named Jim Dunkelberger whose login name is 'dunklbrg' and you can never remember it.
-You could add the line alias jim dunklbrg to your .mailrc file and address mail to him as 'jim.'
+It sets up OpenWindows. .emacs This file is used by Emacs to set up features.